 "trait," "fitness," and so on.
 Each of these terms

 is highly problematic, because

 ambiguous cases arise no matter what definition is adopted.
-In their
+In the

 Sex and Death,

-Kim Sterelny and Paul Griffiths lay out the convoluted difficulties involved
+Kim Sterelny and Paul Griffiths lay out the difficulties involved

 in determining which of these terms corresponds to the units of evolutionary